Terwilliger69105/69105.github.io/index.md

 I hit everything I feel is worth detailing in the list so I'll stop it there.
 Feel free to check the **Contact** page if you want to do just that, get in contact with me, and I'm sure I'll have more added on here soon enough.

+If you want to get in contact with me feel free to click that *Contact* page.
+My Discord tag and server are in there.

 Thanks for stopping by.